selvasachein/Figma/README.md

 Link frames to show navigation or interactions.

 ### Step 7:
-Select the specific node to export when generating code using Anima plugin.
+Select the specific frame while generating code using Anima plugin.

 ## CODE: